KDE/digikam-doc/post_processing/metadata_editor.rst

         The Exif Caption View from Edit Metadata Tool

-    - **Date and Time**: Record camera time-stamp properties.
+    - **Date and Time**: record camera time-stamp properties.

-        - **Creation date and time**: this checkbox allow to edit the date and time of image creation.
-When this option is enabled the date and time of the file was also changed.
-Use the calendar editor widget on the bottom to select the time-stamp.
+        - **Creation date and time**: this checkbox allows to edit the date and time of image creation.
+It is the date and time corresponding to the time-stamp when the file was changed.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
 This last one can be sync with **XMP creation date** and **IPTC creation date**.
-        - **Creation sub-second**: This checkbox allow to edit the fractions of seconds for the date and time of image creation.
+        - **Creation sub-second**: this checkbox allows to edit the fractions of seconds for the date and time of image creation.
+        - **Original date and time**: this checkbox allows to edit the date and time when the original image data was generated.
+For a digital still camera the date and time corresponding to the time-stamp when the picture was taken are recorded.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
+        - **Original sub-second**: this checkbox allows to edit the fractions of seconds for the date and time when the original image data was generated.
+        - **Digitization date and time**: this checkbox allows to edit the date and time when the image was stored as digital data.
+If, for example, an image was captured by a digital still camera and at the same time the file was recorded, then Original and Digitization date and time will have the same contents.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
+        - **Digitization sub-second**: this checkbox allows to edit the fractions of seconds for the date and time when the image was stored as digital data.

     .. figure:: images/metadata_editor_exif_date.webp
         :alt:
         :align: center

         The Exif Date and Time View from Edit Metadata Tool

-    - **Lens**: Record lens details used with camera.
+    - **Lens**: record lens details used with camera.

     .. figure:: images/metadata_editor_exif_lens.webp
         :alt: